stasionok/captcha-by-yandex-for-contact-form-7/readme.txt

 Yandex Captcha protects you against spam and other types of automated abuse.
 With Contact Form 7’s Yandex Captcha integration module, you can block abusive form submissions by spam bots.

+= Using of a 3rd Party or external service =

+This plugin uses [Yandex SmartCaptcha](https://yandex.cloud/ru/services/smartcaptcha) service for its main functionality.
+Please read [terms of use](https://yandex.ru/legal/cloud_terms_smartcaptcha/)

+To implement the main plugin functionality, this plugin makes remote requests to yandex smart captcha service (https://smartcaptcha.yandexcloud.net) within three cases:
+ - to check yandex captcha sitekey validity
+ - to load captcha challenge
+ - to check a solving result

 == Installation ==